I’m not a car guy.

 When I lived in New York, it was snow that made driving difficult at times, and the road salt which was the enemy of metal parts and a car’s finish.

-When I moved to south Florida, it become the thunderstorms and hurricanes.
+When I moved to south Florida, it become the thunderstorms and the damage from hurricane season.

 In destructive weather, anything has the potential to damage a car.